 As a fellow human, I admit my life is blessed and I am very grateful.
 But you know what?
 Just because life isn’t getting me down on its own doesn’t mean I’m not capable of tripping myself up and finding out what concrete tastes like.
 Spoiler alert, I do not recommend.

 The trials and errors of life are why we host the “How to Human” show.
-For those of you unfamiliar, every two weeks, my co-hosts, Sam Basu and Jeff Strauss, and I invite guests onto a livestream to talk about all things Human.
+For those of you unfamiliar, every first Friday of the month, my co-hosts and I invite guests onto a livestream to talk about all things Human.
 Some topics we’ve discussed:

 To see previous shows, you can check out the playlist on the Progress YouTube channel.